mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 };
 ```

-##### Combining css
+##### Combining CSS

 My recommendation is to opt out of the default styles CSS handling that Ember
 provides and do it on our own.
 Reason being that unfortunately `ember-cli`
 doesn't seem to be using Webpack directly and it's not straightforward to know
 how and when to concatenate them.

-Luckily a basic postcss setup isn't scary and is more common nowadays and even
+Luckily a basic PostCSS setup isn't scary and is more common nowadays and even
 recommended.

 First lets define the styles:

-- install packages `npm install postcss-loader mini-css-extract-plugin -D`
+- install packages `npm install postcss-loader mini-css-extract-plugin -D`,
 - create an `app.css` file in the `app` directory - on the same level as
-  `app.js`
+  `app.js`,
 - scope the styles to `.ember-todo-test` to avoid style collisions with projects
   that embed the app (especially if you plan to use tools such as tailwind).